Flu Vaccine Clinics & Information

 - Make sure you get plenty of rest and drink a lot of fluids.

-- Stay away from others as much as possible so you don't spread the flu to others.
+- Stay away from others as much as possible so you don't spread the flu.
 You should stay home from school or work until you have been fever free for at least 24 hours.

 - If you have special conditions, for example diabetes, asthma, emphysema or heart disease, contact your doctor to be safe.